About the Group

 What you'll be doing

-- Influence key issues affecting the customer experience
+- Influence key issues, policies and priorities affecting the customer experience across the landlords in the Places for People Group.

 Member qualities and skills

-- Able to think strategically about policies, processes and procedures used across the affordable housing landlords.
+- To have the ability to think strategically about Policies, Processes and Procedures across the business.

-- Objectivity in the approach to reviewing and monitoring policies, processes and procedures.
+- Objectivity in the approach to reviewing and monitoring Policy, Process and Procedures.

-- Willing to work with others to achieve shared aims and be a team player.
+- Working with others to achieve shared aims; to be a team player.

-- A commitment to continuously learn and developing your skills and knowledge.
+- A commitment to continuously learn and developing their skills and knowledge of social housing.

 Training and support